"Problems cannot be solved at the same level of awareness that created them." – Albert Einstein

 And this:

-They don’t capture the smell of mildew, and rotting food, of swamp and sewage.
-They don’t capture the sweltering heat and the sweat, and the feeling of isolation that follows you into a gray-coated ghosttown devoid of any of the trappings of a modern middle class life.
+They don’t capture the smell of mildew and rotting food.
+The stench of swamp and sewage.
+They don’t capture the sweltering heat, the sweat, and the feeling of isolation that follows you into a gray-coated ghost town devoid of any of the trappings of modern middle-class life.
 We labored on the house at most times alone on our street, with rescue and media helicopters circling overhead.
-We worked to get out before sundown, with no electricity to light the boarded interior of our house, no water to rinse the few things we thought we could save, no place to buy gasoline or ice or a cold drink.
+We worked to get out before sundown, with no electricity to light the boarded interior of our house, no water to rinse the few things we thought we could save, and no place to buy gasoline or ice or a cold drink.
 You brought in what you needed, and you brought out very little.

 June 15th, 2006 at 3:44 pm